-In order to promote healthy hygiene practices, employers need to provide the necessary supplies!
+To promote healthy hygiene practices, employers need to provide the necessary supplies!
 This includes having soap and water readily available or hand sanitizer if the former is not feasible.
 Put touchless sanitizer dispensers and hand sanitizing stations in several areas around the facility to encourage hand hygiene.
 Posters can also be placed in restrooms and near sinks that give proper hand washing instructions and include other tips to help stop the spread of COVID-19.

 Cleaning & disinfection

 With almost a year into the pandemic, its important workplaces are performing regular cleanings and have a plan in place to ensure it’s getting done.
 In addition to cleaning frequently touched surfaces like keyboards, doorknobs, and telephones, employees should have access to disposable disinfecting wipes so they can clean surfaces at any time.
 Have a procedure in place to sanitize tools and limit sharing tools between workers whenever possible.

 Workplaces are obligated to provide a safe workplace free from known hazards—make sure your facility has the right tools to stay healthy.

 - OSHA Guidance: Protecting Oil and Gas Workers During COVID-19

 - OSHA Issues Emergency Temporary Standard + New Guidance Regarding COVID-19

 - Back to Operations: Manufacturing Safety During the COVID-19 Outbreak